 Search engine commission

 Once it’s set up, asking parents to use a search engine when they’re shopping online.
-Then the school gets commission – we use The Giving Machine.
+Then the school gets commission – we use Easy Fundraising and Amazon Smile, but there are other websites available too.
 Again, it’s not going to be huge amounts of money (I use another cashback site myself, so only use the school one when it’s a website I can’t use myself), but every little helps.